Expat British Virgin Islands

 Climate

 The British Virgin Islands are located east of Puerto Rico in the Caribbean Sea and have a very appealing subtropical climate.
-Besides the very warm temperatures of the islands, these islands also include a gentle breeze caused by the trade winds.
-There is little difference in temperature between the summer and winter months, with temperatures ranging from the high 60's to the high 80's.
-Unfortunately, the British Virgin Islands are sometimes frequented by hurricanes which can occur from June to November.
+The islands’ warm temperatures are accompanied by a gentle breeze that emanates from the trade winds.
+There is little difference in temperature in the summer and winter months.
+Temperatures range from the high 60’s to the high 80’s.
+Unfortunately, the British Virgin Islands are frequented by hurricanes, which can occur from June to November.

 Government

-The British Virgin Islands is categorized as a British overseas territory.
-It has its own governor but ultimately falls under the monarchy of the British Crown.
-American tourists can stay in the British Virgin Islands without a visa for up to 6 months; however a passport is required to enter.
-You can find out more information by visiting the British Embassy to the United States.
+The British Virgin Islands is a British overseas territory.
+It has its own governor but ultimately falls under the British Crown.
+American tourists only need a passport to enter the British Virgin Islands.
+They may stay there for up to 6 months.
+There is more information about immigration at the British Embassy to the United States.

 Tax System

 For those looking for a tax haven, the British Virgin Islands delivers.
-There is no capital gains tax, no inherence tax, no sales tax or Value Added Tax and no capital transfer tax.
-The main tax vehicle is the income tax, which for individuals is about 15%.
-Corporations face an annual licensing fee which can vary in addition to a 15% corporate tax.
+There is no capital gains, inheritance, sales, capital transfer, or Value Added Tax.
+The main type of tax that the government charges is income tax, which is about 15% for individuals.
+Corporations have to pay a licensing fee annually and a 15% corporate tax.

-Besides these taxes, there are also certain stamp duties and property taxes.
+Besides the taxes mentioned above, there are also certain stamp duties and property taxes levied by the government.

 Medical Care

-Medical care in the British Virgin Islands is usually categorized as adequate.
+Medical care in the British Virgin Islands is categorized as adequate.
 There is a general hospital and several clinics scattered throughout the islands.
-For serious illnesses or injuries, evacuation to the United States is usually necessary.
-For those working on the British Virgin Islands, you can usually find private medical insurance plans or opt for a travel insurance plan with a health care component.
-Make sure that medical evacuation is also included in case evacuation to the United States is necessary.
+People who become seriously ill or injured are evacuated to the United States.
+British Virgin Islands employees can get private medical insurance plans or a travel insurance plan with a health care component.
+Medical evacuation should also be included in the event that evacuation to the United States becomes necessary.

 Real Estate